-It is best to trailer your boat with the outboard tilted down in a vertical operating position.
+Trailer the boat with the outboard tilted down in a vertical operating position.
 However, if additional road clearance is required due to railroad crossings, driveway clearance, trailer bounce, etc., the outboard should be tilted up and supported using an accessory outboard support device.
+Consult a Boston Whaler dealer for engine support recommendations.